leegengyu/vulnhub-box-walkthrough/dc-5.md

 * On hindsight, the only indication that I got from looking at the page source, is that the closing HTML tag for footer was rather out of place:
 ![](/screenshots/dc-5/contactFormSubmitPageSource.jpg)
 * While I understood that we could modify the data (within the various options) being sent, what I did not know was that we could attempt our own options as well.
 Such an option would be `file`, where we would want to read the contents of specific files within the web server.
 It turns out that this vulnerability is called **Local File Inclusion** (LFI).
+* Here is a [great explanation](https://roguecod3r.wordpress.com/2014/03/17/lfi-to-shell-exploiting-apache-access-log/) on how we will be exploiting this vulnerability to get our shell, courtesy of roguecod3r (author of post) and byzo (who suggested this article in his walkthrough).
 * After understanding this, we will now attempt to get the contents of `/etc/passwd`, by entering `http://10.0.2.12/thankyou.php?file=/etc/passwd`:
 ![](/screenshots/dc-5/etcPasswdFile.jpg)
 * Interestingly, if we did not include any file to load in the parameter, the footer contents would disappear, i.e. no Copyright © 2019 would be retrieved.